nataliaprieto/nataliaprieto.github.io/README.md

 # nataliaprieto.github.io
-My first public facing website facilitated by Dave Landry founder of Datawheel and creator of D3 plus
+My first public facing website facilitated by Dave Landry Co-founder of Datawheel and creator of D3 plus